chrishadrian/unixpense/README.md

 - As a user, I want to be able to delete an expense from my expenses list.
 - As a user, I want to be able to see the sum amount of my expenses.
 - As a user, I want to be able to view my expenses list
-- AS a user, I want to be able to archive my expenses list.
+- As a user, I want to be able to archive my expenses list.

 #
 *CPSC 210 Project: Created by Christopher Wong.*